Natural Health

 Previous studies show that it’s important to spend our time deliberately, engaging in activities that give us a sense of purpose, especially as we age.

-For instance, one study suggests volunteering might lengthen your life.3 Volunteers lived longer than people who didn't volunteer if they reported altruistic values or a desire for social connections as the main reasons for wanting to volunteer, according to the study.
+For instance, one study suggests that volunteering might lengthen your life.3 Volunteers lived longer than people who didn't volunteer if they reported altruistic values or a desire for social connections as the main reasons for wanting to volunteer, according to the study.

 However, don’t discount the value of spending your free time with friends and family, pursuing a hobby, taking a walk, or enjoying a good book.